Mo Tae-bum: Response to gold medal

 Mo had been seen as a dark horse, ranked fourteenth in the world, and was surprised by his win.
 Park Pil-soon, head of the Korean Olympic Committee's international affairs department commented, "Mo was an unknown, and his gold medal win marks the start of a new generation in South Korean speed skating after Lee Kyou-hyuk."
 In an interview after the event, he described himself as a risk-taker, and expressed interests in cars and motorcycles.
 President Lee Myung-bak sent a message congratulating Mo, calling him a "proud treasure who rewrote South Korea's speed skating history", and said that he brought jubilation to the South Korean people with his strong spirit and excellent skills.

 Before the Olympics started the Korean Olympic Team held a press conference; however, he was asked few questions.
 He stated that, although it was disappointing, it helped him focus on the race.
 After the race, he personally reacted by stating that he "only imagined and dreamed about it" and saw it as a warm-up for his main event, the 1000 m.

 He received a warm welcome when he returned to Korea, and his parents greeted him with a homemade banner.

 Personal life

-On June 30, 2022, it was confirmed that Mo was in a relationship with Miss Korea's ballerina Lim Sa-rang, with whom they developed a relationship from the variety show Groom's Class.
+On 30 June 2022, it was confirmed that Mo was in a relationship with Miss Korea's ballerina Lim Sa-rang, with whom they developed a relationship from the variety show Groom's Class.
+On 2 June 2023, Lim's agency confirmed their break-up.